 There are lots of reasons why your AC system freezes up in Rochester.
-Most all of them usually call for professional AC repair.
+Nearly all of them usually need professional AC repair.

-Making sure the air filter isn’t dirty and airflow isn’t restricted are the only things you can safely take care of alone.
-If you need to install a new the filter, you can speed up the defrosting process by turning off the system and using the fan.
+Making sure the air filter isn’t dirty and airflow isn’t restricted are the only things you can safely fix alone.
+If you need to install a new the filter, you can speed up the melting process by turning off the system and using the fan.
 If you have a heat pump, you can turn it to heat mode until the ice has melted.

-After the ice disappears, move the temperature back to normal.
-If your equipment freezes repeatedly, call Strogen's Service Experts to correct the problem.
+After the ice disappears, move the temp back to normal.
+If your unit freezes a second time, call Strogen's Service Experts to correct the problem.

-Here are a couple other other reasons why your equipment may be freezing up.
+Here are a couple other other reasons why your equipment could be freezing up.

-Insufficient refrigerant—Freezing may be caused by a refrigerant leak.
+Not enough refrigerant—Freezing could be caused by a refrigerant leak.

 What causes a leak?

 - Weakened solder joints

 How long your unit has been installed and the location of the leak play a part in whether you should repair or replace your AC system.